 Picture Profiles

-If your goal is to create a cinematic masterpiece, then you should probably get to know your Picture Profiles.
+If you aim to create a cinematic masterpiece, you should probably get to know your Picture Profiles.

-There are a lot of options here, too many.
-I’ll cover some of the presets, but I won’t go over what you should set your Color Phase and Knee too, since that is a topic for it’s own dedicated guide.
+There are a lot of options here, but there are too many.
+I’ll cover some of the presets, but I won’t go over what you should set your Color Phase and Knee, too, since that is a topic for its own dedicated guide.

 The camera has seven picture profiles from PP1-PP7 with preset options that you can change.